 The Meeting Hall is able to accommodate up to 250 attendees in different configurations and has an adjacent kitchen and covered dining area.
 This is frequently used by both the Government and NGOs for departmental meetings, information and training seminars, organization rallies and is also available and suitable for private weddings.

 From the south our property can be approached via the “Oberoi Road” turn off, 6km north of the cross-roads at Pemenang.
 Immediately opposite the TVRI tower turn right and drive slowly down our 500m country road.
 From the Tanjung side, cars enter via the paving stone road, driving carefully through the village with the turn off the main road right on the corner by the green and white mosque.

-The mooring basin is centred on 08°21.833’S and 116°07.750’E with an approach transit point almost due north at 08°20.432’S and 116°07.685’E. Please refer to our Sea Chart below.
+The mooring basin is centred on coordinates 08°21.833’S, 116°07.750’E with an entry way point almost due north at 08°20.432’S and 116°07.685’E. Please refer to our Sea Chart below.

 The attached Sea Track is a download kindly supplied by Jackie & Brian of SV ‘Songster’ on September 2009 using the ‘MaxSea’ system on CMAP with skipper Brian’s hand written comments.

 Please refer to this Sea Track and our Way Point approach map from ‘google earth’.